duncanbradley/duncanbradley.github.io/index.md

 I hope this letter finds you well.

 My name’s Duncan Bradley.
-I'm the author of [How to Sound Smart When Talking About Charts](https://graphpaper.substack.com) and the creator of [A Data Graphics Map of London](https://graphpaper.substack.com/p/a-data-graphics-map-of-london).
+I'm the author of [How To Sound Smart When Talking About Charts](https://graphpaper.substack.com) and the creator of [A Data Graphics Map of London](https://graphpaper.substack.com/p/a-data-graphics-map-of-london).

 I have a PhD in Psychology from the University of Manchester.
 My research explored the question ‘How do data visualisations make numbers look big or small?’